PinkCheetah1/LearningJS/Notebook/PlanModule.md

 |Hannah Crenshaw|2/18/25|Porter McGary|

 ### Software Description
-At a high level, describe the software you plan to create that will fulfill the requirements of this module.
-This may change as you learn more about the technology or language you are learning.
+I will create a web application that allows the user to input a number and then learn things about it, like what factors it has, its multiplication pairs, etc.

 ### Module
 Mark an **X** next to the module you are planning